 Signal vs. Telegram: Device support

-Telegram has a slight edge in this category, with support for Windows Phone (opens in new tab) as well as a Chrome browser extension (opens in new tab) and a fully web-based option (opens in new tab).
+Telegram has a slight edge in this category, with a Chrome browser extension (opens in new tab) and a fully web-based option (opens in new tab).
 Both Signal and Telegram are available on the following platforms:

 Signal vs. Telegram: Installation and ease of use